trinnoverse/research-2025-sequential-text-compression-strategy/README.md

-# Text Compression Techniques for NLP
+# Sequential Text Compression Strategy: A Study of NLP and Data Cleaning Preprocessing Tasks For Optimizing Token Utilization in LLMs

 This repository contains the implementation of various text compression techniques used in **NLP** preprocessing, directly tied to the research presented in our paper.
 The code is designed to process and transform text by applying multiple techniques in a sequential manner, as described in the article.
 It focuses on improving efficiency by reducing the number of tokens, stemming, lemmatizing, and normalizing input data.